mhusseinsh/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][modelLoss]

-Finally the model outperformed on both tracks with always keeping in the center as shown below:
+Finally the model outperformed on both tracks with always keeping in the center, and not popping up onto ledges or rolling over any surfaces as shown below:

 Track 1: